How much water should you drink? How much pee is in this pool? How has the presence of lyme disease changed? Which is the best drink deal at the fair?

 Updated!
 How much do we spend on Mother’s Day – Use the Mother’s Day event to engage your students in approximating, reasoning, and investigating as students estimate how much is spent in the United States for Mother’s Day.
 For what…

 Students use our recent data to graph, analyze and hypothesize about the affect of the new MLB rule changes.

 This activity involves recipe analysis, pricing, and comparison.
 Students gather the ingredients for a famous recipe and analyze how much it would cost to make it at home versus buying it at the restaurant.

-What are your chances of picking every game?
+If you try to predict how the games will play out by filling out a bracket, what are your chances of picking every game?
 How does the change from 64 to 65 to now, 68 teams in the field complicate things?
 How many brackets would you need to fill out to pick every possibility?
-How many reams of paper would you need to print all of those brackets?
-Let’s do the math!
-Also, check out the video below that explores your odds of picking all games in the tournament perfectly.

 March Equinox – big deal? … and 5 more Spring activities

 Brand new!
 What’s with the March Equinox?
 Does it really affect our lives?
 Is it just some astronomical occurrence?
 Students calculate the daylight hours at the March Equinox by time between longest and shortest days.
 They examine the progression of…